peteabre/colprint/README.md

 [![Build Status](https://travis-ci.org/peteabre/colprint.svg)](https://travis-ci.org/peteabre/colprint)
 [![GoDoc](https://godoc.org/github.com/peteabre/colprint?status.svg)](https://godoc.org/github.com/peteabre/colprint)

-Colprint is a small go package to help build CLI appliactions where you want to list items in human readable form in formatted columns.
-Colprint builds on [Columnize](https://github.com/ryanuber/columnize) and adds functionality to easy print structs and slices/arrays of structs.
+Colprint is a small Go package to help build CLI appliactions where you want to list items in human readable form in formatted columns.
+Colprint builds on [Columnize](https://github.com/ryanuber/columnize), and adds functionality to easy print structs and slices/arrays of structs.
+You just have have to add the colprint tag to the fields you want to print.

 Small example:
 ```go